ikolokotronis/WeatherApp/README.md

 ## About The Project

 A JS application that fetches information from a weather API  about current and future weather conditions.
-I used a free api version coming some limitations in which case I couldn't fetch data for more than a couple days, but the app can be easily upgraded if you have access to a key that allows that.
+I used a free api version coming with some limitations in which case I couldn't fetch data for more than a couple days, but the app can be easily upgraded if you have access to a key that allows that.

 <p align="right">(<a href="#top">back to top</a>)</p>